CrystalFerrai/Ue4Export/readme.md

 # Some comment
 [Json]
 MyGame/Content/BP/SomeSystem/SomeBP

+# Export these as Raw and Json
+[Raw,Json]
+MyGame/Content/UI/Component/MyButton
 ```

 Next, create a batch script to run the program, placing it next to Ue4Export.exe.
 Here is an example: